-- In a small bowl put the raisins and cover with warm water.
+- In a small bowl add the raisins and cover with warm water.
 Set aside and let them rehydrate for about 10 minutes.

-- Sift the chestnut flour in a large bowl, then slowly add the water while mixing with a whisk until you get a crêpe-like mixture.
+- Sift the chestnut flour in a large bowl, then slowly add the water while mixing with a whisk until you get a pancake batter consistency.

 - As a finishing touch, drizzle on top with a little bit of olive oil.